solspace/craft-freeform/packages/plugin/src/Integrations/AI/xAI/README.md

 ### 2. Configure the Integration

 - Copy and paste your API key into the integration in Freeform.
 - Select the AI model you want to use.
-The default is `grok-4.1-fast`.
+The default is `grok-4.20`.
   - When choosing a model, consider that AI processing can potentially hold up form submission processing for the user submitting the form, so try to choose a more light-weight model.
 - Configure the Max Tokens setting.
 This can be overrided per form.
 - Click the **Save** button.

 #### Recommended Models

-- ⚡ `grok-4.1-fast` — fast + cheap
+- ⚡ `grok-4.20` — fast + cheap
-  - High-volume / low latency apps
-- ⚖️ `grok-4.1` — balanced
-  - General use, improved accuracy/personality
+  - General-purpose content generation and reasoning
-- 🧠 `grok-4.20` — smartest
+- 🧠 `grok-4.6` — smartest
-  - Advanced reasoning / agent workflows
+  - Advanced reasoning, coding, and agent workflows

 ### 3. Authorize the Integration